deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

 descriptors on the default session configurations and by creating new session configurations with different security descriptors.

-For more informations about session configurations, see [about_Session_Configurations](about_Session_Configurations.md).
+For more information about session configurations, see [about_Session_Configurations](about_Session_Configurations.md).

 ## WINDOWS NETWORK LOCATIONS